seanbreckenridge/malexport/README.md

 If you want to hide the chromedriver, you can run this like `MALEXPORT_CHROMEDRIVER_HIDDEN=1 malexport update ...`

 For the `update lists` command, this uses the unauthenticated `load.json` endpoint, which is what is used on modern lists as MAL.
 Therefore, its contents might be slightly different depending on your settings.
-To get the most info out of it, I'd recommend going to your [list preferences](https://myanimelist.net/editprofile.php?go=listpreferences) and enabling all of the columns so that metadata is returned
+To get the most info out of it, I'd recommend going to your [list preferences](https://myanimelist.net/editprofile.php?go=listpreferences) and enabling all of the columns so that metadata is returned.
+Also, this assumes the [European date format](https://myanimelist.net/editprofile.php?go=listpreferences) for lists.

 Credentials are asked for the first time they're needed, and then stored in `~/.config/malexport`.
 Data by default is stored in `~/.local/share/malexport`, but like lots of other things here are configurable with environment variables: